aashnadoshi2/aashnadoshi2/README.md

 - 👋 Hi, I’m @aashnadoshi2
-- 👀 I’m interested in Artificial Intelligence, Robotics and I'm looking to make creative solutions to
+- 👀 I’m interested in Artificial Intelligence and Robotics
 - 🌱 I’m currently an undergraduate Computer Science Student at the Georgia Institute of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach out to my on my email aashnadoshi2@gmail.com